Getting started

 }'

-Step 2: Use Token (New API)
+Step 2: Use Token (V2.0 API)

 Authorization: Bearer <YOUR_ACCESS_TOKEN>